Analysis | With one huge shot, Anthony Davis showed why he left New Orleans for the Lakers

 Either way, Davis’s power play paid off in unforgettable fashion Sunday, as the all-star forward drained a buzzer-beating three-pointer to lift the Lakers past the Denver Nuggets, 105-103, in Game 2 of the Western Conference finals.
 Make no mistake, Davis saved the Lakers, who frittered away a 16-point lead, and bailed out James for his shaky play down the stretch.
 This was a game the Lakers deserved to lose for getting comfortable against a Nuggets team that reached the West finals because they excel at punishing opponents that get comfortable.

-Yet Davis had other ideas, freeing himself from a lost Mason Plumlee on a baseline inbounds play with 2.1 seconds left to set up a gorgeous bounce pass from Rajon Rondo at the left ankle.
+Yet Davis had other ideas, freeing himself from a lost Mason Plumlee on a baseline inbounds play with 2.1 seconds left to set up a gorgeous bounce pass from Rajon Rondo.
 Davis received the ball and never hesitated, pulling up into a three-pointer that was a carbon copy of one he hit three minutes earlier.
-Nikola Jokic scrambled to cover for Plumlee’s blunder, but the 6-foot-11 Davis rose and splashed the jumper as time expired, yelling out “Kobe!” as he headed for a mosh pit near center court.
+Nikola Jokic scrambled to cover for Plumlee’s blunder, but the 6-foot-10 Davis rose and splashed the jumper as time expired, yelling out “Kobe!” as he headed for a mosh pit near center court.

 “It’s for sure the biggest shot of my career,” said Davis, who posted a game-high 31 points, nine rebounds and two assists in the win.
 “When I left [New Orleans], I just wanted to be able to compete for a championship, and I know that moments like this comes with it.
 Especially being in L.A., the biggest market in basketball.”